lucaAngrisani/star-wars/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.

+## Docker start

+First of all, build your application with `ng build` or `npm build` Run `docker build -t star-wars .` to build docker locally Run `docker-compose up -d --build` to start docker image locally

+Go to `localhost:4201/login`
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.